-- (1) Dual meets=1 Dual - (2) Triangular meets =2 Duals - (3) Double Dual = (4 teams and each team has two duals) = 2 duals - (3) Quadrangular meets (three duals each team) = 3 Duals - (4) Dual events that include 5 or more teams are considered dual tournaments and count towards the tournament dates. - (5) One-day tournaments =1 tournament date - (6) Two-tournaments=2 tournament dates - (7) Three-day tournaments=3 tournament dates
+- (1) Dual meets=1 Dual - (2) Triangular meets =2 Duals - (3) Double Dual = (4 teams and each team has two duals) = 2 duals - (3) Quadrangular meets (three duals each team) =3 Duals - (4) Dual events that include 5 or more teams are considered dual tournaments and count towards the tournament dates. - (5) One-day tournaments =1 tournament date - (6) Two-tournaments=2 tournament dates - (7) Three-day tournaments=3 tournament dates - 3.11.12.4 Student Match Limitation. - a.
+No individual (BOY) wrestler may participate in more than ten tournament dates and eight duals in addition to the district and state tournaments.

-3.11.12.4 Student Match Limitation.
+No individual girl wrestler may participate in more than 18 events.

-- a.
-No individual wrestler may participate in more than ten tournament dates and eight duals in addition to the district and state tournaments. - b.
+- b.
 Competition events are charged against an individual wrestler in varsity and non-varsity competition. - 3.11.12.5 Schools are required to file their varsity wrestling schedule with the NSAA each November, indicating the type and point value for each meet, and the total points for their schedule. - 3.11.12.6 A tournament shall be defined as a contest involving four or more teams in which an individual wrestler in each weight class or an individual team continues to advance or through round robin competition and compete until a single winner is chosen.